 • Coach (whether volunteer or paid, assisting or leading)

 • Open age Team Captains

 • Club Safeguarding Officers or Club ID Verifiers can initiate an on-line DBS, you will need to provide:

 o Email address

 • You will receive an email from ECB DBS, please follow the link within and complete the online form.
 You will need to select 3 forms of ID to complete the process, full details are provided via the online form.

-If your Club Welfare Officer or another designated representative would like to become a DBS Verifier please contact Sharon Eyers at [email protected]
+If your Club Safeguarding Officer or another designated representative would like to become a DBS Verifier please contact Sharon Eyers at [email protected]

 For more information regarding DBS checks please visit